Close

 Poland's business visa framework supports various commercial activities:

-• Conference and meeting visas for professional gatherings
+• Conference and meeting visas for professionals, investors, and guests attending meetings, negotiations, or conferences

 • Trade fair visas specifically for exhibition participation